janayuv/sales-report/README.md

 ```

 ### Database Migrations
 The SQLite database is automatically created and migrated when you first run the application.
+The migration creates:
-The migration creates the `companies` table with all required fields and constraints.
+- `companies` table with all required fields and constraints
+- `app_settings` table for storing application preferences (selected company)

 ### Sample Data
 To add sample companies for testing: